mskf3000/Tutorials-and-Cheat-Sheets/macOS - Miscellaneous Items.md

 Then once that is done you can run the command easilly from the command line like any other command line command like this:

 	airport -s

+### Allow Apps From Anywhere

+Run this command to allow the running of apps from anywhere:

+	sudo spctl --master-disable

+To reenable app protection, run this command:

+	sudo spctl --master-enable

 ***